Vobis: History

 In 2003, Vobis' former parent company Metro entered into an agreement with the company to carry Vobis products into Kaufhof department stores, increasing Vobis' nationwide sales locations from 65 to 323.
-Shortly after, Vobis moved their headquarters moved from Würselen to Potsdam in 2004 as part of major restructuring.
+Shortly after, Vobis moved their headquarters from Würselen to Potsdam in 2004 as part of major restructuring.
 The restructuring of the group continued at the end of 2005.
 From then on, Vobis began trading under the name Vobis Digital Expert.
 The company's focus shifted from selling complete PCs to individual parts as well as software and services.
 After a lawsuit was filed by Expert AG, Vobis dropped the Digital Expert from their trade name.

 In 2009, Vobis Microcomputer moved its headquarters from Thaleischweiler-Fröschen to Langenburg.
 In 2011, Bochmann and Raisin stepped down as managing directors and were succeeded by Claudia Wiedenig.
 In July 2014, the company merged with IT-Holding GmbH, which had also moved from Saarbrücken to Langenburg, and this in turn was merged with Divaco Beteiligungs AG, a company led by Siegfried Kaske.

 At the beginning of 2008, the company had a total of 48 franchisees, down from roughly 96 in 2005.
-In the meantime, the company had transferred its franchise system division, as well as their distribution and telecommunications subsidiaries to the investment company Sibov AG.
+In the meantime, the company had transferred its franchise system division as well as their distribution and telecommunications subsidiaries to the investment company Sibov AG.
 Vobis then relocated to Potsdam.
 Sibov became a GmbH in 2014 and also moved its headquarters to Langenburg, becoming part of Siegfried Kaske's investment network.

-Since 2009, the Highscreen brand has been used by Russian smartphones.
+Since 2009, the Highscreen brand has been used for Russia-marketed smartphones.
 In 2012, Vobis' online store was awarded to franchisee Bora Computer GbR.
 By July 2017, there were only 13 branches left of Vobis, located chiefly in Berlin and East Germany.